Optimal Stopping with a Predicted Prior: Bi-criteria Algorithms

 \end{example}

-It achieves the same consistency $0.580$ for \MaxProb as Gilbert-Mosteller algorithm (as a special case of \Cref{thm:max-prob-consistency-robustness}).
+This construction achieves the same consistency $0.580$ for \MaxProb as Gilbert-Mosteller algorithm, and it is exactly the form used in the proof of \Cref{thm:max-prob-consistency-robustness}.
 However, the algorithm is merely $0$-robust.
 To illustrate, consider the case where the prior $F$ is uniform over $[0,1]$, whereas the predicted prior $\prior$ is uniform over $[2,3]$.
 In this case, the algorithm rejects all values, as they have cdf value $0$ w.r.t.\ the predicted prior.

-\begin{example}[Single-threshold algorithm~\cite{ehsaniProphetSecretaryCombinatorial2018}, i.i.d.\ case] Let $\threshold(t) = 1 - \tfrac{1}{n}$ for $t \in [0, 1]$. \footnote{The original algorithm sets a constant threshold $\threshold$ such that $\Pr[\OPT \geq \threshold] = \frac{1}{\ee}$, which corresponds to $F(x_i) \approx 1 - \frac{1}{n}$ for each $i$ in the i.i.d.\ case.} \end{example}
+\begin{example}[Single-threshold algorithm~\cite{ehsaniProphetSecretaryCombinatorial2018}, i.i.d.\ case] Let $\threshold(t) = 1 - \tfrac{1}{n}$ for $t \in [0, 1]$. \footnote{The original algorithm sets a constant threshold $\threshold$ such that $\Pr[\OPT \geq \threshold] = \nicefrac{1}{\ee}$, which corresponds to $F(x_i) \approx 1 - \nicefrac{1}{n}$ for each $i$ in the i.i.d.\ case.} \end{example}

-The single-threshold algorithm achieves a competitive ratio of $1-\frac{1}{\ee} \approx 0.632$ for the prophet secretary problem in terms of \MaxExp.
-Hence, it is $(1-\frac{1}{\ee})$-consistent for \MaxExp.
+The single-threshold algorithm achieves a competitive ratio of $1-\nicefrac{1}{\ee} \approx 0.632$ for the prophet secretary problem in terms of \MaxExp.
+Hence, it is $(1-\nicefrac{1}{\ee})$-consistent for \MaxExp.
 However, it suffers from the same counterexample and is only $0$-robust like Gilbert-Mosteller algorithm.

 In sum, the threshold functions corresponding to existing algorithms fail to achieve nontrivial trade-offs between consistency and robustness.
 They either ignore the predicted prior and have pessimistic consistency (Dynkin's algorithm) or rely on having an accurate prior without any robustness (Gilbert-Mosteller algorithm and single-threshold algorithm).